 How to apply

 Full call information, programme specifications and the application form can be found on the NORFACE website.

-The participation of the UK in this NORFACE call is not affected by the current negotiations related to the UK’s exit from the European Union.
-Irrespective of the outcome of that process, UKRI-ESRC will remain a full member of the NORFACE platform and UK researchers will remain eligible to participate in and receive funding from the NORFACE Governance Call.
+The participation of the UK in this NORFACE call is not affected by the current negotiations related to the UK's exit from the EU.
+Irrespective of the outcome of that process, UKRI-ESRC will remain a full member of the NORFACE platform and UK researchers will remain eligible to participate in and receive funding from the NORFACE Governance call.